IMpcuong/scheduling-linear-opt/README.md

-# MyDinh-station-linear-opt
+## Bus-station-scheduling Linear-optimization:

-Some messy code for Linear Optimization using IPythonNoteBook *so messy, be careful!*
+Some messy code for Linear-Optimization using IPythonNoteBook _so messy, be careful!_